coastalwhite/gburghoorn.com/content/posts/the-game-set/index.md

 {% end %}

 From just some trial and error, you can notice that you can only mark four dots without there being a line containing solely marked dots.
+For example, we can mark the 4 corner dots, without one of the lines of {{ figure_ref(n=4) }} or {{
-So the minimum amount of cards for a *subset* to show up is five.
+figure_ref(n=5) }} containing only marked dots.
+If you need to, look at the pictures for a second a try finding another set of for marked dots, which contains no fully marked lines.
+Because there is no combination of 5 marked dots, for which we don't have a marked line, and dots are analogous to cards and lines to sets, the minimum amount of cards for a *subset* to show up is five.
 We can now extend this problem to three properties &mdash; creating a new game also having different colours or shading &mdash; and we will notice that we can create a similar breakdown and visualization of our problem.
 This time containing a three dimensional grid.
 Then we can extend that problem with yet another property.

 ## What we can learn from this?